How to find government subcontracting work: 7 practical sources

 The SAM.gov entity search lets you look up registered businesses by NAICS code, location, and business type.
 Use it to identify potential prime contractors in your area and industry.

-The Dynamic Small Business Search (DSBS) works the other direction — it’s how primes and contracting officers find you.
-They search DSBS during market research when they’re figuring out which small businesses can do the work.
+SBA’s Small Business Search, formerly DSBS, works the other direction — it’s how primes and contracting officers find you.
+They search it during market research when they’re figuring out which small businesses can do the work.
 If your profile is incomplete, outdated, or missing key NAICS codes, you’re invisible when they search.

-Primes and contracting officers search DSBS before reaching out to small businesses.
+Primes and contracting officers search SBA’s small business profile data before reaching out.
 If your profile lists NAICS codes you no longer work under, or is missing certifications you’ve earned since registration, you’re leaving opportunities on the table.
-Update your profile through connect.sba.gov at least quarterly.
+Update it at least quarterly.
 Treat it like a resume you’re actively sending out, because functionally that’s what it is.

 6. GSA subcontracting directory and eLibrary